-- a) To achieve the foregoing purpose and objectives, Mitigation Measures should only be imposed to remedy conduct that would substantially distort or impair the competitiveness of any of the ISO Administered Markets.
-Accordingly, the ISO shall seek to impose Mitigation Measures only to remedy conduct that: - (1) is significantly inconsistent with competitive conduct; and - (2) would result in a material change in one or more prices in a an ISO Administered Market or production cost guarantee payments ("guarantee payments") to a Market Party.
+a) To achieve the foregoing purpose and objectives, Mitigation Measures should only be imposed to remedy conduct that would substantially distort or impair the competitiveness of any of the New York Electric Markets administered by the NYISOISO-Administered Markets.
+Accordingly, the NYISOISO shall seek to impose Mitigation Measures only to remedy conduct that:

+- (1) is significantly inconsistent with competitive conduct; and - (2) would result in a material change in one or more prices in an ISO-Administered Market New York Electric Market or production cost guarantee payments ("guarantee payments") to a Market Party.

-b) In general, the ISO shall consider a Market Party's conduct to be inconsistent with competitive conduct if the conduct would not be in the economic interest of the Market Party in the absence of market power.
+b) In general, the NYISOISO shall consider a Market Party's conduct to be inconsistent with competitive conduct if the conduct would not be in the economic interest of the Market Party in the absence of market power.
 The categories of conduct that are inconsistent with competitive conduct include, but may not be limited to, the three categories of conduct specified in Section 2.4 below.